The University is committed to implementing and promoting waste minimisation practices and behaviour among staff, students and the wider community.

 Faculty of Worms

-On campus, we have an industrial-sized worm farm, colloquially known as the 'Faculty of Worms'.
+We have a commercial-sized worm farm, colloquially known as the 'Faculty of Worms'.
 This system can contend with 3 tonnes of paper and food waste per annum.
-After 4 months, the decomposed matter is put on the University gardens as fertiliser.
+After 6 months, the decomposed matter is put on the University gardens as fertiliser.

 Getting creative with our recycling bins

 Waste audits (weighing and categorising of waste) occur annually on campus in our efforts to reduce the waste we send to landfill.
-Recent audits have shown that just 5 indoor recycling stations diverted 12-15 bags of recyclables in a week.
+Recent audits have shown that just 5 indoor recycling stations diverted 12 bags of recyclables in a week.

 Our recent Village Green waste audit illustrated that 62kg's of waste was produced in just one day.
 22% of the rubbish was cans, glass and plastics which should have been placed in the recycling stations nearby.